th2-net/th2-codec-sailfish/README.md

 + 4.0.0
   * Migration to kotlin:1.6.21
   * Migration to sailfish:3.3.54
-  * Migration to bom:4.1.0
+  * Migration to bom:4.2.0
   * Migration to common:5.1.0
-  + Migration to books/pages cradle 5.0.0
+  + Migration to books & pages concept
   + Added ability to define dictionaries via custom config in based on sailfish adapters
   + Uses event batcher which supports publication by timeout and packs events into a batch by specified count and size in bytes.
   + Added ability to redirect messages using externalQueue attribute
   + Migrated to log4j2
+  + Added option to disable vertical scaling

 + 3.14.1
   + message batch will be processed asynchronously if more than one CPU core is available